aliaksandrrachko/elibrary/README.md

 ## Tests

-There is test some JpaRepositories and AuthorService
+There is test some JpaRepositories and RestControllers

 ```shell
 mvn test